skkytest/CS559-Computer-Graphics/README.md

 # CS559-Computer-Graphics
 Projects

-All right reserved to UW-Madison.
+All rights reserved to UW-Madison.
 No commercial use.